raff17/Stretch_Expressive_Eyes/README.md

 1) run the Hello-Robot calibration code {Stretch_robot_home.py}

-2) Run the launch file
+2) Run the launch file  # If you do not need an interface comment it out in the launch file!
 {roslaunch Expressive_Eyes expression.launch}

 3) Run the serial communication (allows you to collect information from the USB port) {rosrun rosserial_python serial_node.py /dev/ttyACM2}

-*Disclaimer: The ttyACM2 corresponds to the USB port the Arduino was connected to.
-It might be different for you.*
+*Disclaimer: The /dev/ttyACM2 corresponds to the USB port the Arduino was connected to.
+It might be different for you.
+If it does not work run **dmesg | grep tty** to figure out the TTY device *

+**Controls**

+Gaze system:
+At this point the Arduino should be collecting information from the camera motor, which means that as long as the code is running anytime the camera tilts/pans the eyes should follow.

+Expressions: Consist of 4 expressions and a baseline (stare [normal]) mode.
+To activate the expressions just press the keys that correspond to action.
+[{H: happy}, {O: Normal}, {N: Angry}, {B: Sad}, {C: Confuse}]